Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the blood 1*
 ##### Cost: 7 experience points
 Spend one or more points of fervor up to your way of the blood's level and take a free action.\
 Your physical and mental rolls have an advantage equal to the amount of points spent.
 You also gain inner armor and inner elemental resist equal to the points spent divided by two (rounded down).
-Overrides other active Sanguis traits.
+Overrides other active Sanguis traits.\
-Each turn the bonuses decrease by one (one half for the defenses), until the effect fades off.
+Each turn the bonuses decrease by one (every two turns for the defenses), until the effect fades off.

 ### Immunitas
 ##### *Requisites: way of the blood 2*